yohannes4321/Shipping-a-Data-Product-From-Raw-Telegram-Data-to-an-Analytical-API/README.md

 # Shipping-a-Data-Product-From-Raw-Telegram-Data-to-an-Analytical-API
-# Shipping a Data Product: From Raw Telegram Data to an Analytical API

 An end-to-end data platform that transforms raw Telegram data into actionable business insights using modern data tools like **Telethon**, **dbt**, **YOLOv8**, **FastAPI**, and **Dagster**.